Alok-2002/Code_Vault_For_Windows/README.md

 ## Contact

-If you have any questions, suggestions, or issues, please contact [Alok Sharma] at [sharmaalok02gwl@gmail.com](mailto:sharmaalok02gwl@gmail.com).
+If you have any questions, suggestions, or issues, please contact [Alok Sharma](mailto:sharmaalok02gwl@gmail.com).

 Thank you for choosing Code Vault!
 Keep your data secure with ease.